The NLIS’ Cropland Data Layer Dashboard Gives Unprecedented View of What’s Growing on US Native Lands

 Share this post:

-"A fundamental obstacle for these initiatives has been the lack of agriculture and land use information for their lands.
-In fact, the Bureau of Indian Affairs does not make available to the public even basic statistics about its agricultural leasing programs or land ownership data on Indian lands."
+In response, many Native communities have launched various initiatives to increase their utilization and control over their agricultural resources.
+However, a fundamental obstacle to these initiatives has been the lack of agriculture and land use information for their lands.
+In fact, the BIA does not make available to the public even basic statistics about its agricultural leasing programs or land ownership data on Native lands.

 The CDL dashboard allows you to filter by specific reservation and provides the available crop covers as a pie chart.

-One of the largest and most useful of these datasets is the USDA’s Cropland Data Layer (CDL).
-According to the the USDA9 the Cropland Data Layer is a “raster, gee-referenced, crop-specific land cover data layer created annually for the continental United States.
-The CDL is created using moderate resolution satellite imagery and extensive agricultural ground truthing.
-The purpose of the Cropland Data Layer program is to use satellite imagery to provide acreage estimates to the Agricultural Statistics Board for major commodities and to produce digital, crop-specific, categorized georeferenced output products.”
-The CDL data has been collected since 1997 making it an excellent tool for analyzing long-term land cover trends.
-The 2019 data includes 130 categories ranging from specific types of crops, pasturelands, developed lands, wetlands, etc. Lark et al. (2017) Citing NRCS (2016) metadata, states “the CDL covers the conterminous 48 states with field-level resolution and crop classification accuracies typically upwards of 90% for major commodities like corn, cotton, rice, soybeans, and wheat.”
-The Cropland Data Layer has been used in hundreds of studies on a range of topics from agriculture productivity, crop variability, impacts of climate change, climate resiliency studies, estimates of carrying capacity, etc.
+The CDL’s data has been collected since 1997, making it an excellent tool for analyzing long-term land cover trends.
+The 2019 data includes 130 categories ranging from specific types of crops, pasturelands, developed lands, wetlands, etc. Citing NRCS (2016) metadata, Lark et al. (2017) state, “the CDL covers the conterminous 48 states with field-level resolution and crop classification accuracies typically upwards of 90% for major commodities like corn, cotton, rice, soybeans, and wheat.”
+The Cropland Data Layer has been used in hundreds of studies on a range of topics, including agriculture productivity, crop variability, impacts of climate change, climate resiliency studies, estimates of carrying capacity, and more.

 What questions can you answer with the NLIS CDL Dashboard?